 - Controls are tools that management use to ensure the business complies with policies and procedures

 The programme is based on a risk assessment made by the compliance officer responsible for the programme in terms of S58 of the Act.
 The policies, procedures and controls must be adequate to reasonably address the risks identified in the risk assessment.

 A suitable compliance officer must be selected to run the programme, and this person must report to a senior manager in the entity.
 This is usually an employee, but may be a senior manager or the business owner.

 The following are the minimum requirements of the Programme:

 - Vetting: Policies, procedures and controls for vetting senior managers, the compliance officer and other employees involved in AML/CFT activities – to avoid hiring someone who may use the business of AML/CFT activities.
 This involves what background checks are required, and the level of checks depends on the risks identified.

-- Training: Specifying what training will provided for senior managers, the compliance officer and other employees involved in AML/CFT activities, how and when this will take place.
+- Training: Specifying what training will provided for senior managers, the compliance officer and other employees involved in AML/CFT activities, and how and when this will take place.

-- Customer Due Diligence (CDD): The process by which the entity understands it’s clients and the risk they potentially pose to the business.
+- Customer Due Diligence (CDD): The process by which the entity understands its clients and the risk they potentially pose to the business.
 It involves gathering and verifying information about the customer’s identity, beneficial owners and representatives.
 The Act identifies three kinds of CDD: Standard CDD which applies to most NZ customers.
-Simplified CDD applies to specified set of organisations such as government departments who represent a lower risk group.
+Simplified CDD applies to a specified set of organisations such as government departments that represent a lower risk group.
 Enhanced CDD applies when the specific situations arising in S22 of the Act arise.